 Creative Commons is a nonprofit organization that enables the sharing and use of creativity and knowledge through free legal tools.
 Various types of Creative Commons licenses range from allowing any type of use with no attribution to allowing only certain uses and no changes.

 What is public domain?

-What is royalty free?
+What is royalty-free?

+Now, on to the list!
 To better help you evaluate these sites, I performed the same search, if possible, on each using the term “happy people.”

 Unsplash has its own license, which essentially lets you use the images for free, in any way you like, except for using them to create a competing website.
 (We are huge fans of Unsplash here at Buffer!)